VowpalWabbit/vowpalwabbit.github.io/_tutorials/getting_started.md

 Use `--cache_file housing.cache` to override the default cache file name.

+So you have something like `vw --cache_file housing.cache house_dataset` if you want to use the cache and not the original file

 The cache file is created the first time you use `-c`.
 If the cache exists and is newer than the dataset, that file is used by default.

 Use `-c` for multiple passes `--passes`, so Vowpal Wabbit caches the data in a faster format (passes > 1 should be much faster).
 If you want to experiment with the same dataset over and over, it is highly recommended to pass `-c` every time you train.

+So we can have something like: ```vw -c --passes 50 house_dataset```

 ### Data sources